ellierutherford/HotelBookingSystem/Diary_Clodagh.md

 Finally working 13.07.23 after HUNDREDS (690 Pages of screenshots) of restarts and re installs

 Learning - If you dont code day by day the learning curve is akin to learning a completely new language, e.g. operating in russian never having learned russian before and without haveing any direction on the grammer.
-Security professionals know the general frameworks and analyse code for flaws, however rarely code full time as it is prohibitively expensive and not a great use of resources - possibly a conflict of interest (you cant be objective on code flaws you might have created) of resources
+Security professionals know the general frameworks and analyse code for flaws, however rarely code full time as it is prohibitively expensive and not a great use of resources - possibly a conflict of interest (you cant be objective on code flaws you might have created) of resources, having never really used github before that was a learning too as constantly wary of breaking what had been implemented already.
 Turns out there was a conflict with visual studio install I had added on matts recommendation as thats how he got everything working so easily, i just had too many other Ellie helped me hugely with the sql startup code so team have been great
 1507.have added some entries,
 theres a radio button to nowhere on newroomasset will see if I can fix and